viklund/FEGA-onboarding/README.md

 # Establishing a Federated EGA Node

-**This readme is a placeholder for draft content before we set up the real repository on EGA-archive and organise it to render a useful website, like how the [Galaxy Training Network](https://github.com/galaxyproject/training-material) does it.**
-**The theme used is [Read-the-docs](https://docs.readthedocs.io/en/stable/index.html) and Github Pages version by [jekyll-theme-rtd](https://github.com/carlosperate/jekyll-theme-rtd)**

 Welcome to this collection of onboarding materials for establishing a Federated EGA Node!

 ## What am I doing here?